-Within the collection it has, among other things, a rare specimen of Jas Christopher le Blon’s tapestry A head of Christ, presented by Sir Richard Manningham in 1732, also a fine astrolabe dated 1565 of Flemish workmanship, formerly in the possession of Sir Christopher Hatton (1540-1591), Lord Chancellor of Queen Elizabeth.
+The museum contains, among other things, a rare specimen of James Christopher le Blon’s tapestry A head of Christ, presented by Sir Richard Manningham in 1732, and a fine astrolabe dated 1565 of Flemish workmanship, formerly in the possession of Sir Christopher Hatton (1540-1591), Lord Chancellor of Queen Elizabeth.

 A map of Spalding executed for us in 1732 by John Grundy, a member, is in the Johnson Room.
 A 15th century missal, thought to be from the former Benedictine Priory at Spalding, a gift of the founder, and a beautiful 13th century illuminated manuscript Bible presented to us by Richard Collins, the miniature painter and an early member, are greatly prized.